Valentines day is so much fun and this fizzy Valentine Science Experiment is no different!

-Preschool activities are a great extension for Valentine’s day.
+These DIY Valentine Bath Bombs are also a great Preschool activity for Valentine’s day.
 My daughter calls this preschool science experiment My Fizzy Valentine.
+You take the heart bath bombs and turn them into fizzy valentines.

 Valentine Preschool Science Experiments